JaimeStill/schema-scraper/readme.md

 This repository is configured to scrape the schema for the [AdventureWorks 2022 Lightweight](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) database on a local SQL Server instance named `.\DevSql`.
 If you want to run the CLI against a different SQL database, just adjust the keys in [connections.json](./src/connections.json).

 This generated the [tables.md](./schema/tables.md) document, which contains all of the tables that have data along with the number of records in that table.
-Each table is linked to the specific metadata document for that table.
+Each table is linked to the specific metadata document for that table, for instance [Product.md](./schema/tables/Product.md).

 Each table metadata document contains three sections:
 * **Relationships** - Provides the relationship metadata for the table and links to dependent tables.